amiraliemami/pyspectro/README.md

 ```

 ## Usage
-Clone this repository into your working folder where your intended python code lives.
+Clone this repository, and copy all contents into a folder called "pyspectro" in your working folder where your python code lives.
 At the top of your script, add
 ```
 from pyspectro import tools
 ```